Bears, goats, and automobiles

 I wanted to get my camcorder, but I felt my movement may startle him.
 Besides, he looked like the kind of bear that eats the paparazzi for lunch.

 As we stared each other down for an eternity, I felt like I was in the Clint Eastwood Western, "The Good, Bad, and the Ugly."
 The only difference was there was no Good guy.
-Just the bear, the Bad, and me, the Ugly.
+Just the bear, the

 The turning point of our stare down was when the bear checked out my ice axe.
 I could sense his fear of my intimidating weapon.
 The bear tried to hide his urge to beg for mercy, but I knew how he really felt.